borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 It was designed and programmed to have the best characteristics of Money:
 ***&nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform***
 Fixes bad features of gold regarding authenticity (hard to verify), difficult division (need melting) and expensive portability (costly transfer) because of which shiny yellow metal was concentrated and centralised.
 In technical sence it is upheld by a significant computer science breakthrough: **Decentralised** [**Digital Scarcity**](https://dergigi.com/2022/10/02/bitcoin-is-digital-scarcity/){:target="_blank"}, that is made using **cryptography**.
-Being Digital does not mean it is Virtual as it has real world costs and effects.
+Being Digital does not mean it is Virtual as it has real world costs and effects with consequences.

 ### Way Forward
 {: #forward }
 Next to lay out one possible way how we could get to this system.
 Since BTC is **Scarce** (most important feature) while state-issued ([***Fiat***](https://www.britannica.com/money/fiat-money){:target="_blank"}) currency is constantly inflationary and loses value, people have **INCENTIVE** to save as much in Bitcoin.
 It represent hedge against inflation, which is considered as a theft, and also against systematic institutional failure.
 Proposition here is that it serves as **(1) SoV** - *Store Of Value* (digital Gold 2.0) in the long period (disregarding short term volatility).
 Let's not not forget that value is partly subjective.
 Later when almost everybody has some of it, they will start paying and accepting it directly instead of converting it into Fiat.
 And so it slowly takes on the function of **(2) MoE** - *Medium of Exchange*.
+From that moment you will not need to sell it, instead will simply be spending it.
 And the third phase (if it ever comes to this one) could be when prices are in it, so **(3) UoA** - *Unit of Account* feature (universal currency).
-BTC has enormous potential as it could be great at all 3 function, be first **triple point asset**, unique in history.
+BTC has enormous potential as it could be great at all 3 function, be first **triple point asset**, unique in history (has ability to change the world).
 Each phase (1), (2), (3) could last at least 10 years (free estimate).
 Pre phase 0 was until recently - accumulations as Collectibles, with price discovery.

 Similar to internet evolution (1980-2020) with [**S-Curve**](https://medium.com/the-capital/the-adoption-curve-embracing-bitcoin-digital-assets-at-remarkable-speed-818ed3e7b2b0){:target="_blank"} growth.
 With one important distinction that now there is direct value available for investing.
 Because of that it is prone to cyclic price swings with many speculators in the space, and that's why adoption here also goes in cycles.